spacetelescope/webbpsf/docs/installation.rst

 Software Requirements
 -----------------------

-**Required Python version**: Python 2.6 or higher is required.
-Python 2.7 is required for the GUI (see below) and strongly recommended overall.
-WebbPSF is not yet Python 3 compatible.
+**Required Python version**: Python 2.7 or higher is required.
+(WebbPSF is not yet Python 3 compatible.)

 **Required Python packages**: